anjosmi/hello-world/README.md

 ## Question5

 Specification:
-- Write a function that find a given string inside a list of elements.
+- Write a function that finds a given string inside a list of elements.